ccbogel/QualCoder/README.md

 ## Creator

 Dr Colin Curtain BPharm GradDipComp PhD.
 Pharmacy lecturer at the University of Tasmania.
-Obtained a Graduate Diploma in Computing in 2011.
-Have developed my python programming skills from this time.
-This project originated from my use of RQDA during my PhD - *Evaluation of clinical decision support provided by medication review software*.
+I obtained a Graduate Diploma in Computing in 2011.
+I have developed my python programming skills from this time onwards.
+The QualCoder project originated from my use of RQDA during my PhD - *Evaluation of clinical decision support provided by medication review software*.
+My original and now completely deprecated PyQDA software on PyPI was my first attempt at creating qualiatative software.
+The reason for creating the software was that during my PhD RQDA did not always install or work well for me, but I did realise that I could use the same sqlite database and access it with python.
+The current database is different to the older RQDA version.

 https://www.utas.edu.au/profiles/staff/umore/colin-curtain